sreevishakhv/D1_arm_datacollection/README.md

 ## 6. Build Vision-Based Dataset
 - After completing the above steps, you will have:
-  - A JSON file with actions (from step 4) or JSON file from step 3 if diretly usinf joint angles to train the policy.
+  - A JSON file with actions.
   - Images (from step 5)
 - Use these together as your vision-based dataset for further training or analysis.